 - The physical education program helps children acquire the knowledge, skills, and self-confidence they need to participate in a wide variety of physical activities.
 Classes are based on learning through movement.
 Students in physical education are expected to dress in athletic attire and tennis shoes for all classes.
 All students who wish to secure their personal items (clothes, deodorant, shoes, etc) in the locker room can purchase a school lock from the middle school office (new locks are \$6.50).
 Locks purchased the prior year from the office can continue to be reused each year.
-(Teachers Mrs. Heathman & Mr. Christopherson) - In the Communications Course, Students focus on digital citizenship, and explore their personal digital footprint and how it affects their future employability.
-They learn how to conduct effective internet searches and evaluate websites for accuracy and reliability.
-They also learn how to properly cite information using online tools.
-In addition, students will use graphic design principles and technology to produce digital media.
-Students will have a radio broadcasting unit, advertisements, design logos, numerous Photoshop projects and engraving.
-(Teacher Mrs. Rieth) - In general music, students who are not enrolled in band or chorus will have general music.
+(Teachers Mrs. Heathman & Mr. Christopherson) - In the engineering course, students will enhance their engineering skills from 5th grade to do more advanced, collaborative projects.
+Students will use the engineering process to build on their skills and perform hands-on, real-life activities.
+(Teacher Mrs. Rieth ) - In general music, students who are not enrolled in band or chorus will have general music.
 They will sing and learn to play beginner guitar, learning chord progressions, tab sheets, elements of music, basic music theory concepts, different styles of picking or fingerpicking..
 Singing while playing guitar, history of guitar..
 They will continue to identify and define standard symbols for pitch, rhythm, dynamics, tempo, articulation, and expression.
-(Teacher -Mrs. Hogan) - The technology education class focuses on gaining an understanding of how transportation systems work in our society.
-Students will research, design, build, and test a CO2 dragster using the metric system.
-The middle school does sell safety glasses at the office.
-(Teacher -) - In family and consumer education, we focus on the challenges facing families.
+(Teacher -Mrs. Hogan) - The technology education and engineering classes focuses on gaining an understanding of how different tools and machines work.
+Students will be exposed to different technology tools in our world such as 3D printers and Adobe Photoshop.
+Students will learn and apply the engineering process to create projects.
+(Teacher - Mrs. Rieth) - In family and consumer education, we focus on the challenges facing families.
 Students explore: identifying family challenges; learning how to cook using proper techniques in measuring and safety; learning how to use the microwave to prepare meals; learning grocery shopping techniques; learn how to eat in a healthy way; learning how to sew; creating various projects and learning how to communicate well with friends and family members.
 (Teacher-Mrs. Zimmermann) - In art, students not only learn about creating art, but also about knowing and understanding ideas about art and design that have developed throughout history.
 With this understanding, students are better able to understand the arts, themselves, and the world around them.
 The focus of art in the sixth grade is to learn vocabulary related to the study of art and explore skills in 3-dimensional problems such as ceramics and fibers.
 All students will be required to keep a sketchbook in which they will include assigned weekly sketches, design ideas, preliminary drawings, and notes concerning art class.
 (Teacher -Ms. Buss)